Conflict & Catastrophe Medicine

 Course timetable

-The course takes place on 11 Saturdays from September 2025 to July 2026, delivered online and in-person at Apothecaries’ Hall in London.
+The current course takes place on 11 Saturdays from September 2025 to July 2026, delivered online and in-person at Apothecaries’ Hall in London.

 September